 Walker Announces Additional Drill Results from the Lapon Canyon Gold Project

-Vancouver, February 19, 2019 - Walker River Resources Corp.
-(TSXV: "WRR") ("Walker" or the "Company") is pleased to announce additional drill results from the late 2018 reverse circulation ("RC") drill program on the Lapon Canyon Gold Project, located approximately 60 kilometres southeast of Yerington, Nevada.
+Vancouver, February 26, 2019 - Walker River Resources Corp.
+(TSXV: WRR) ("Walker" or the "Company") is pleased to announce additional drill results from the late 2018 reverse circulation ("RC") drill program on the Lapon Canyon Gold Project, located approximately 60 kilometres southeast of Yerington, Nevada.

 Key Highlights: